yodertv/Reminders/doc/README.md

 #Deployments:
 - TodoServer can be hosted on localhost, localnet, 127.0.0.1, and Modulus.
-- Mongodb can be hosted on localhost, localnet, and MongoLab.
+- Mongodb can be hosted on localhost, localnet, and mLab.
 - All deployment knowledge is in make.js and build_props_files.

 #Dependancies: